 The ATO will then treat the $517 as a tax prepayment for you for when you prepare your annual tax return, but this means that you could potentially be out of pocket for more than 12 months before getting any tax refund you may be due.

 PLEASE NOTE if you have a valid ABN and you have supplied this to the buyer on your sales invoice, then the buyer cannot pay the 47% across to the ATO and only pay you the difference.
 If they do, then they have short paid your invoice and you are entitled to claim the short payment from them.
 It is then up to the buyer to claim the 47% back from the ATO.

-At Expert Bookkeeping and Accounting Services, as experienced bookkeepers and accountants, we have significant experience in setting up the required registrations for doing business in Australia thereby ensuring that all secretarial and tax requirements are complied with.
+At Expert Bookkeeping and Accounting Services, we have significant experience in setting up the required registrations for doing business in Australia thereby ensuring that all secretarial and tax requirements are complied with.